 Here is the route on the map:

-The Cinque Terre walking tour is an unforgettable journey through a unique landscape where you can experience the beauty of Italy at first hand.
+The Cinque Terre hike from village to village is an unforgettable journey through a unique landscape where you can experience the beauty of Italy up close.
 It shows a cross-section of the beautiful landscape of the Cinque Terre National Park.
 I really enjoyed the tour!
 Have a great time and good luck ;)

 As always, I would be very happy to receive feedback via one of my channels.